hazhashua/jarvis-client/README.md

 # metric_exporter

-## support metric collect for many bigdata services
+## support metric collect for many bigdata services like hbase, hadoop, redis and so on